ericthewry/ericthewry.github.io/my-site/careerex.md

 through the network.
 They are black holes that receive everything and send nothing.
 This makes it difficult for other routers to send packets across the network!

+How might you defend against this attack?
+Think about choosing alternate routes through the network.

 _Option 3.
 Send only one packet on `evilDoEveryStep`_